ENGO150/ClearTemp/README.md

 - [Getting ClearTemp](#Getting)

 # Linux
-To run ClearTemp on Linux, you have to run makefile (or you can run Debug/ClearTemp, but I STRONGLY recommend not using that way).
-Makefile is located in Debug folder (Debug/makefile).
-You can run makefile by command `make` from makefile's directory (or using the directory as parameter) - here it is Debug/.
+To run ClearTemp on Linux, you have to run makefile (or you can run out/ClearTemp, but I STRONGLY recommend not using that way).
+Makefile is located in project folder (ClearTemp/Makefile).
+You can run makefile by command `make` from Makefile's (project) directory.

 # Windows
 Running ClearTemp on Windows is similar to running on Linux, except you have to install compiler.
 My favorite is [MinGW](https://sourceforge.net/projects/mingw/).
 Search for any tutorial on YouTube if needed.

 # Running
-To run compiled program, you have to run it from project directory.
-If you will not do this (making shortcut etc.), program will probably print "EDBLOC is NULL" (language configuration files weren't found) and end.
+To run compiled program, **you have to run it from project directory**.
+If you will not do this (making shortcut etc.), program will probably print **"EDBLOC is NULL"** (language configuration files weren't found) and end (crash).
 Running is possible by double clicking from project directory (you can't use flags here), or in terminal - still using project directory (the method below is working in Linux terminal and Microsoft powershell; if you're using the powershell method, you probably have to use ClearTemp.exe instead of ClearTemp):

-`./ClearTemp [--console] [--usernameFlag:NAME] [--block:PASSWORD] [--unblock:PASSWORD] [--excex] [--debug] [--exit] [--language:LANG]`
+`./out/ClearTemp [--console] [--usernameFlag:NAME] [--block:PASSWORD] [--unblock:PASSWORD] [--excex] [--debug] [--exit] [--language:LANG]`

 # Flags
 - -console = show console